Philly By Day

 - Flash Tours (One Hour)

 See Historic Philadelphia in a “flash”!
 During the one-hour long Philly FLASH Tour, discover Philadelphia’s most important historic sites, such as Independence Hall, the Liberty Bell, Franklin Court, Carpenters’ Hall, Christ Church, Elfreth’s Alley, and many more, on a pedicycle.
-Flash Tours run April through October, based on availability.
+Flash Tours run on Fridays, Saturdays and Sundays from June through September.

 Historic Route Sites - See these and many more!